 The result is that the whey ends up in the bowl and you end up with Labneh/yogurt cheese!
 I have then added a little runny honey so this is a sweetened labneh.

-Check out my video on how to make Labneh.
+Check out my video below on how to make labneh yogurt cheese.

 And also my post on labneh in herb oil that I used when I was a finalist on Kirstie’s Handmade Christmas TV show.